 This is true very often of in-house IT staff.
 Acquisitions, changing IT leadership and the passage of time can result in an environment in which multiple database solutions are used for different applications.
 Messing with a working application just isn't worth the risk, but it still leaves you with an administrative mess.

 ODBC is the answer.
-ODBC is one of those standards that has been around for so long that nobody remembers what it stands for: Open DataBase Connectivity.
+Open DataBase Connectivity better known as ODBC, is a standard that has been around for so long.
+Open DataBase Connectivity.
 It goes back over 25 years, making it an established part of the database landscape.

 Synametrics WinSQL relieves the consultant's burden by using ODBC to provide powerful database management features to just about any database platform.
 It's ideal for importing, exporting and migrating data between platforms.
 This flexibility and power is why WinSQL is used by 90% of Fortune 1000 companies and over a million programmers and DBAs across the globe.